zfcampus / zf-mvc-auth

 When doing so, you'll want to attach at a priority > 1 to ensure it executes

-before the DefaultAuthenticationListener
+before the DefaultAuthenticationListener.

 In the following example, we'll assume you've defined a service named

-that returns an AdapterInterface
+MyCustomAuthenticationAdapter that returns an AdapterInterface

-implementation, and that the class is the Module
+implementation, and that the class is the Module class of your API or a module

 in your application.